Daddoon/Blazor.Polyfill/README.md

 ## OS & CPU Compatibilities

-Not all OS's or CPU architectures are supported for the dynamic transpilation, or some environments like Azure, base Docker images, or else, may miss some required depdendencies.
+Not all OS's or CPU architectures are supported for the dynamic transpilation, or some environments like Azure, base Docker images, or else, may miss some required dependencies.

 **Everything should work out of the box on:**